burningtree/aeroschema/README.md

 # aeroschema
-**Open Air Transport Schema Specification** (draft)
+**Open Air Transport Schema Specification** (draft-0)

 ## Introduction
-Main goal is to create an unified format (and schemas) for exchange passengers-oriented air transport data.
+Main goal is to create an unified schemas for exchange passengers-oriented air transport data.
 These will include real-time informations like delays, departure gates, waiting times at security and so on.
 Recommended transport format is JSON or [msgpack](http://msgpack.org).

 This schema does not want to compete with professional specifications such as [AIXM](http://www.aixm.aero), but wants to complement it and its suitable for the general public.